Blackthe123/interactive-tables/README.md

 # interactive-tables
-For year 10 geography assignment
+For year 10 geography assignment.
+These are the main religions in the Democratic Republic of Congo.